Arcano NES Chiptune Synth R3 User Guide

 The Arcano NES Chiptune Synth R3 uses a standard 5-pin MIDI DIN connector for MIDI input.
 The device is designed to work with a variety of MIDI controllers and recognizes MIDI notes 0-115 on MIDI channel 1.

 The Arcano NES Chiptune Synth R3 features a 1/4 inch TRS unbalanced stereo audio jack and must be connected to an unbalanced stereo line input using an unbalanced stereo audio cable.
 (The synth features an unbalanced stereo connector with the same signal in both left and right channels.)
-Do not use a 1/4 inch TS cable (also known as an instrument cable or unbalanced mono cable) because this will result in both audio channels being shorted to ground.
+Do not use a 1/4 inch TS cable (also known as an instrument cable or unbalanced mono cable) because this will cause both audio channels to be shorted to ground, which will result in a very weak audio signal.
+Users who wish to connect to an unbalanced mono input can use a 1/4'' TRS to dual TS y-cable by connecting the TRS end to the synth and one of the TS connectors to an unbalanced mono input.
 The device’s audio output is not designed to directly drive headphones or devices that require a balanced audio signal.

 Patch control buttons: